 This is the personal website of Dominic Widdows.
 It contains a range

-yourself and your skills useful wherever you're needed
+make myself and my skills useful wherever they're needed most.

 Needless to say, none of the material you'll read on this website

-represents the official standpoint of Microsoft, Google, MAYA Design,
+represents the official standpoint of LivePerson, Grab, Microsoft, Google, the

 Science